sdairs/cloudflare_worker_examples/README.md

 ### twitter-webhook

-This example shows you how to solve the Twitter CRC (Challenge-Response Check), handle Twitter Account Activity API webhooks & capture the event in [Tinybird](https://tinybird.co) for analytics.
+This example shows you how to solve the Twitter CRC (Challenge-Response Check) & send Twitter Account Activity API webhooks to [Tinybird](https://tinybird.co) so you can track & analyse your Twitter activity.

 See the [twitter-webhook README](./twitter-webhook/README.md)